 Welcome to the Grace College Art program!
-As a future photographer, a degree in Photography will give you a foundation for understanding photographic techniques and processes used within the industry and its relationship to visual disciplines and influence on culture.
-The purpose of the photography major is to help you develop proficient individualized conceptual and technical skills to produce imagery that will show your visual communication in a variety of marketplaces and to bring complementary skills to your photography.
-Our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature Christ-centered worldview while bringing practical, professional knowledge to the classroom.
+As a future photographer, a degree in photography will give you a foundation for understanding photographic techniques and other industry skills and photography's relationship to visual disciplines and its influence on culture.
+The purpose of the Photography major is to help you develop proficient individualized conceptual and technical skills to produce imagery that will show your visual communication in a variety of marketplaces and bring complementary skills to your photography.
+Our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature, Christ-centered worldview while bringing practical, professional knowledge to the classroom.

 Examples of courses in this major:

 As an introduction to the fine art of photography, this course will emphasize creative and technical aspects of black-and-white photography.
 Study will include composition, aesthetic awareness, darkroom procedures and alternative processes.
 SLR film camera required.
 Studio fees apply.

 Students explore digital photography as a tool for media communication.
 Contemporary issues will include ethics in story-telling and professional practices, file management, digital problem solving and computer editing techniques.

 This course focuses on advanced conceptual abilities, photographic experimentation, and technical processes in film and digital applications.
 Alternative processes will be explored.
 Each student must provide a DSLR and an SLR camera.
 Prerequisites: ART 1300 and ART 2600.
 Studio fees apply.